Juan Carlos Navarro (basketball)

+Navarro is widely regarded as one of the best European basketball players of all time.
+Navarro was the Eurobasket News All-Europe Player of the Year in 2009, 2010, and 2011.
+He was also named Mr. Europa in 2010.
+On March 14, 2014, Navarro was inducted into the Euroleague's Hall of Fame, after he was named a EuroLeague Legend.
+In 2018, he was named to the 101 Greats of European Basketball selection.
+Along with the Greek player Vassilis Spanoulis, Navarro was one of just two players, that were still active players at the time, that were specially selected for the honor.
+All of the other players that were chosen for the honor, had already retired from actively playing.

 During his pro club career, Navarro was a two-time EuroLeague champion, in 2003 and 2010.
-He was also named the EuroLeague MVP in 2009, the EuroLeague Final Four MVP in 2010, and was selected as a member of the EuroLeague 2001–10 All-Decade Team.
-As the captain of the senior national team of Spain, Navarro notably won, among other medals, a FIBA World Cup gold medal in 2006, two Summer Olympics silver medals in 2008 and 2012, as well as two EuroBasket gold medals in 2009 and 2011.
+He was also named the EuroLeague MVP in 2009, the EuroLeague Final Four MVP in 2010, and he was also selected as a member of the EuroLeague 2000–2010 All-Decade Team and the EuroLeague 2010–2020 All-Decade Team.
+As the captain of the senior national team of Spain, Navarro notably won, among other medals, a FIBA World Cup gold medal in 2006, two FIBA Summer Olympics silver medals in 2008 and 2012, as well as two FIBA EuroBasket gold medals in 2009 and 2011.
 He also earned two All-EuroBasket Team selections (2005, 2011), and was the competition's MVP in 2011.

-His nickname, La Bomba (The Bomb), is the name in Spanish for the tear drop, the type of shot he was a specialist in.

 Early life

 Juan Carlos Navarro Feijoo was born in Sant Feliu de Llobregat, Barcelona, Spain.
-Navarro began playing youth club basketball with a local club in Sant Feliu de Llobregat, called Club Bàsquet Santfeliuenc, at the age of 8.
+Navarro began playing youth system club basketball, with a local club in Sant Feliu de Llobregat, called Club Bàsquet Santfeliuenc, at the age of 8.
 At the age of 12, he moved to the youth clubs of FC Barcelona.